Ankithv007/Docker/Dockerfile/README.md

  - Purpose: This sets environment variables inside the container.
  - Example: ENV APP_ENV=production
  - Explanation: This defines an environment variable APP_ENV with the value production that will be available to your application when it runs.

-### ADD:
- - ` ADD <source> <destination> `
- - Purpose: This is similar to COPY, but it can also retrieve files from remote URLs and automatically decompress tar files.
- - Example: ADD my-archive.tar.gz /app/
- - Explanation: This will copy the my-archive.tar.gz file into the /app/ directory inside the container and automatically extract it.

  ### VOLUME:
  - `VOLUME ["/path/to/directory"]`